snowplow/dbt-snowplow-web/docs/markdown/snowplow_web_overview.md

 `snowplow__backfill_limit_days`:    Default 30.
 The maximum numbers of days of new data to be processed since the latest event processed.
 Please refer to the back-filling section for more details.

-`snowplow__session_lookback_days`:  Default 365.
-Number of days to limit scan on `snowplow_web_base_sessions_lifecycle_manifest` manifest.
-Exists to improve performance of model when we have a lot of sessions.
-Should be set to as large a number as practical.

 `snowplow__days_late_allowed`:      Default 3.
 The maximum allowed number of days between the event creation and it being sent to the collector.
 Exists to reduce lengthy table scans that can occur as a result of late arriving data.

 `snowplow__max_session_days`:       Default 3.
 The maximum allowed session length in days.
 For a session exceeding this length, all events after this limit will stop being processed.
 Exists to reduce lengthy table scans that can occur due to long sessions which are usually a result of bots.